-MA in Communication programme will start offering in 2022-2023 an Interactive Media Concentration, which aims to provide students with cutting-edge knowledge and skills in interactive media content and product planning, development, and research.
+MA in Communication programme offers an Interactive Media Concentration, which aims to provide students with cutting-edge knowledge and skills in interactive media content and product planning, development, and research.
 Students are expected to become familiar with the essential design and development processes of interactive media products as well as the global industry of interactive media communication.
 Students are also expected to be able to apply knowledge and skills to conduct user research and generate creative ideas that can drive interactive media design and provide solutions to interactive media communication problems.

 All students of the MA in Communication programme are required to complete a total of 27 units.
 For those without a concentration, they are required to complete 6 units from the Common Core Courses and 21 units from the Elective Courses.
 For the students of the Interactive Media Concentration, they must complete 6 units from the Common Core Courses, 9 units from the Concentration Required Courses, and 12 units from the Elective Courses.Interactive Media Concentration core courses: